Rockstar Dundee

 Rockstar Dundee Limited (formerly Ruffian Games Limited) is a British video game developer and a studio of Rockstar Games based in Dundee.
 The studio is best known for developing Crackdown 2.

 Gary Liddon, Billy Thomson, and Gareth Noyce founded the company as Ruffian Games in April 2008.
-They had previously worked on Crackdown, with Thompson as its lead designer while at Realtime Worlds.
+They had previously worked on Crackdown, with Thomson as its lead designer while at Realtime Worlds.
 Ruffian Games immediately partnered with Microsoft for Crackdown 2, being chosen over Realtime Worlds.
 Released in 2010, the game did not sell well enough to allow for a third Crackdown game and Ruffian Games joined co-development projects, including several Kinect games, to stay afloat.
 Game of Glens and Hollowpoint were cancelled, while a Streets of Rage remake was unsuccessfully pitched.
 After independently releasing Fragmental and RADtv, the studio was working with Rockstar Games by October 2019.
 The publisher's parent company, Take-Two Interactive, acquired Ruffian Games in October 2020 and integrated it with Rockstar Games as Rockstar Dundee.